2009 Winnipeg Blue Bombers season

-The 2009 Winnipeg Blue Bombers season was the 52nd season for the team in the Canadian Football League and their 77th overall.
+The 2009 Winnipeg Blue Bombers season was the 52nd season for the team in the Canadian Football League (CFL) and their 77th overall.
 The Blue Bombers were in the playoff hunt until the last game of the season, at home, against the Hamilton Tiger-Cats, but lost the game and failed to qualify for the playoffs for the first time since 2005, finishing the season with a disappointing 7–11 record.

 Off-season

 On February 18, Milt Stegall announced his retirement from the Blue Bombers.

 New coach Mike Kelly made many roster moves to re-shape the team that lost the 95th Grey Cup in 2007 and slid to an 8 win and 10 loss record in the 2008 season.

 CFL draft

 The 2009 CFL draft took place on May 2, 2009.
 Due to trades, the Blue Bombers did not have a selection until the third round, when they chose lineman Mike Morris from UBC.